Financial Math - MS

 Costs & Financial Aid

-The tuition for the academic year 2011-2012 is $16,026 for each three quarter sequence for a total of $48,078 for the program.
-The C# programming course is $2,671 per quarter.
+The rate of tuition for the 2014/2015 academic year is $5,786 per 100 unit course.
+Full tuition for the degree is $63,646 for a minimum of 1100 units.
+At 100 units, the tuition for the C++ programming course is $5,786 per quarter.
+The program can be taken on a part-time basis.
 A part-time program can consist of the Mathematics component alone or the Mathematics, Probability Theory and Economics components in the first year.
-The Financial Applications component can only be taken in connection with the other components or after the other components have been completed.
+The Financial Applications component can only be taken concurrently with the other components or after the other components have been completed.